ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Making_Properly_Centered_Spinners/en.md

 How to make symmetrical spinners
 --------------------------------

-I'm tired of seeing wobbly spinners.
+It's tiring to see wobbly spinners.
 Please, if you want to make a spinner, make sure it's perfectly centered.

-First open up your image editor, I use [GIMP](http://www.gimp.org/), since it's free.
+First open up your image editor, in this guide [GIMP](http://www.gimp.org/) will be used, since it's free.

 Make a new document.
 The template skin is 666x666, and while it's safe to go over that limit, **spinners can cause lots of lag on slow computers, so it's best to make it under that limit**.
 Make the document 664x664, so that when we are done, we can pad the edges with transparency, which lets osu! know that it can anti-alias the border, rather than make it a straight edge.